 An ADHD coach, who is only an ADHD coach: is not a therapist, doctor, specialist nor expert.
 An ADHD coach is simply a person who knows about ADHD, has strategies to cope with it and knows how to share it with others.
 They will ask us about what we need (a goal or a small objective) and help us to achieve it.

-“certified” ADHD coach, on the other hand, is someone who has followed a program (series of course) endorsed by an organization.
+A “certified” ADHD coach, on the other hand, is someone who has followed a program (series of course) endorsed by an organization.
 In the case of ADDCA, the International Coach Federation (ICF) is the one behind it.

-So I wonder, if the course I took has given me wrong information
+So I wonder, if the course I took has given me wrong information:

 How much can we trust ADDCA and the coaches who have trained at it?